 Here are four tips you can incorporate into a healthy lifestyle to prevent cancer and live a healthier, longer life:

 Movement protects against injury and disease and makes life more enjoyable, so incorporate more movement into your routine.
 Have fun with it!
-Try out new classes like Glow Yoga to mix things up and keep exercise fun so you’ll look forward to your workouts.
+Try out different classes at Mercy Fitness Center to mix things up and keep exercise fun so you’ll look forward to your workouts.

 Drink less and eat the rainbow